EtikikotaHrushikesh/CS_Assignment_1/README.md

 # CS_Assignment_1

-1)For first qusestion folder arm contains all arm files and x_86 all x_86 files.
+1)For first qusestion ,here are the required arm files and x_86 all x_86 files.

 2)Matrgersix contains the code four codes. matmul_c_int.c  code for matrix multiplication in c where matrix elements are integers.